HellHunterMax/MaxBlogs/MaxBlogs.Domain/README.md

 Every aggregate holds a Aggregate root which is the Root of the Aggregate

 ### Common Entity
-A Entity that is shared over multiple Aggregates ia a Common Entity
+A Entity that is shared over multiple Aggregates is a Common Entity

 ## Domain Services